Visit the Commercial Crew Program blog for all the latest updates.

 For more information on some of the amazing men and women who made Commercial Crew possible, click HERE.

-Nine U.S. astronauts are working with Boeing or SpaceX for specific mission training.
-The crew are working side-by-side with Boeing and SpaceX to understand the new spacecraft and launch systems, the spacesuits, and refining how they’re going to operate in space.
+Commercial Crew astronauts work side-by-side with Boeing and SpaceX to understand the new spacecraft and launch systems, the spacesuits, and refining how they’re going to operate in space.

 The astronauts have participated in many nominal and off-nominal mission simulations, studying every aspect of their spacecraft, as well as launch, in-orbit and landing procedures.
 This intense work ensures they are prepared for any situation that may arise during their mission.